 Big data can also be the key to actually deploying condition-based maintenance programs and improve forecasting and scheduling of assets, especially with the inclusion of distributed, renewable generation assets.

-IBM’s big data and analytics platform, now known as IBM Watson Foundations, is a comprehensive, integrated and industrial strength set of solutions that allows you to address the full spectrum of big data business challenges.
+IBM’s big data and analytics platform is a comprehensive, integrated and industrial strength set of solutions that allows you to address the full spectrum of big data business challenges.
 For utilities, this spans from meter data management, large-scale predictive analytics of data at rest and in motion, handling all forms of structured and unstructured data; all underpinned by the essential security and governance mechanisms.

 IBM is focused on supporting three major transformational initiatives in the utilities industry: